InstantWebP2P/node-android/README.md

 libuvpp-android
 ===============

-Android native wrapper of libuvpp by porting libuv-java jni part
+Android native wrapper of libuvpp by JNA

-third-party: libuv-java by Oracle

 Usage: